maxscharwath/heig-extension/README.md

 - Get all grades from GAPS system.
 - Get the menu of the day/week.
+- `since version 0.1.0` Chat with connected students in a global room.

 ## Where my data is stored?
+### For sensible data as settings and grades.

-The data is stored in a local.
+The data is stored in a local storage.
 No data is sent to a server.
 All data is stored with ``browser storage API``.
+The data is compressed so you cannot access it directly.
+### For the chat system and menu grades.
+The data is stored in a decentralized database. see [gun.eco]("https://gun.eco/") for more information.
+To use the chat system, you need to be connected with your credentials.
+The chat system is a friendly place to chat and shares jokes, not to be used for discrimination.
+The chat system is not anonymous.

 ## How to use the extension?